 Opinions expressed by Entrepreneur contributors are their own.

 If you have been lucky enough to experience having a great boss, then you know how large of an impact it can have on your happiness at work and your job performance.
 On the flip side, if you have experienced what it is like to work for someone who makes you feel crummy, you know that having a boss who lacks certain key traits can be a recipe for disaster!
-So, what does it take to be a great leader who supports ?
+So, what does it take to be a great leader who supports happy employees?
 While knowing the ins and outs of the job is important, there is a lot more that goes into being able to effectively lead and manage a team.
 Here are four critical components that should be at the top of every company’s list when they are looking for optimal team leaders:

 Related: How to Balance Employee Happiness and Business Expectations